 Dog Biscuit Treat Ingredient Options and Purposes

-To help understand common ingredients and the roles they play in treat recipes, here is an introduction to the key elements of making a baked biscuit treat:
+To help understand common ingredients and the roles they play in treat recipes, here is an introduction to the key elements of making biscuit-style homemade baked dog treats.
+See our post on choosing ingredients for homemade dog treats for more detailed information, ideas, and options.

 No matter what the recipe combination, baked biscuit treats almost always include some sort of flour or equivalent to provide structure.
 If this added carb content doesn’t suit your personal feeding plan, consider some of the alternative types of homemade dog treats instead.
-Many of those can be made without flour.
-They’re also easier to customise than biscuits where textures and consistencies are important.
+There are lots of options and many of those can be made without flour.
+They’re also easier to customise than biscuit recipes.

 Tip: Different flours behave differently during making and baking.
 If you’re trying to substitute in a recipe, check a flour substitution guide online and be prepared to adjust your ingredients.
 Different flours have different absorption, different binding needs, will create different dough (and finished treat) textures, and may affect cooking time and/or temperature needs.